hussamfyi/hussamfyi.github.io/work.md

 ---
 layout: page
-title: Work
+title:
 ---

+# What I'm doing now

-I'm a 0 → 1 product manager and growth practitioner.
+I'm a 0 → 1 product manager and growth designer.
 I love being part of early-stage teams with a strong mission, and have a strong track record of successfully taking new products to market.

 [View my Resume →](https://hussam.fyi/resume.pdf)